Clemson routs Ohio State in Fiesta Bowl, will face Alabama in rematch for national title

 Clemson seemed to spend much of the season trying to explain why it was not running roughshod over opponents.
 Expectations were high after last season ended with a stinging 45-40 loss in a classic national-championship game against Alabama.

-There were close calls for Clemson early in the season against Auburn and Troy and the Tigers needed some luck to beat North Carolina State in overtime.
+There were close calls for Clemson early in the season against Auburn and Troy, and the Tigers needed some luck to beat North Carolina State in overtime.
 Watson was throwing more picks and an offense that welcomed back star receiver Mike Williams was not quite the unstoppable juggernaut so many expected.

 But the best Clemson was the Clemson that showed up in the desert.
 And that Clemson has always been the team best equipped to beat Alabama.